Haunted reads for haunted house lovers

 1. The Haunting of Hill House, by Shirley Jackson

 When the publisher Penguin asked famed filmmaker Guillermo del Toro (Hellboy) to curate a collection of horror tales, he put this classic of psychological terror on his list.
 Written nearly 60 years ago, it’s still widely considered to be the best haunted house story ever written.
 It’s the original “put some ghost hunters in a creepy old mansion to conduct paranormal experiments and watch as everyone gets more than they bargained for” story.
-The book has been adapted to the screen as The Haunting twice, in 1963 and 1999.
-Warning: Avoid the 1999 take with Catherine Zeta-Jones.
+The book has been adapted to the screen as The Haunting twice, in 1963 and 1999, and just this year as a 10-episode series on Netflix called The Haunting of Hill House.
+Warning: Avoid the 1999 movie with Catherine Zeta-Jones.

 2. Hell House, by Richard Matheson